 - Web Experience – One more idea that might be very interesting would be to create a web experience with this work.
 This would use a lot more of the parallax effects I talked about where the background is separated from the foreground.
 I was thinking it would be great to create some kind of user interface where viewers can click into my images, move around in them, and explore all the details.

 I have a lot of ideas for the final product with this body of work, and in the end it could incorporate any of these different applications.
 During the residency I’m planning to learn more and experiment to figure out the best medium for my project.
-The great thing about being based in Utah is that, apart from having access to all the incredible desert landscapes I want to use in my work, Adobe also has a location near my home in Salt Lake City.
-I think this would be a great resource for me, and it could also be the perfect place to host an exhibition, installation, or performance at the end of the year.
+The great thing about being based in Utah is that, apart from having access to all the incredible desert landscapes I want to use in my work, UMOCA will be a great resource for me, and it would also be the perfect place to host an exhibition, installation, or performance at the end of the residency.

 Simple image ideas and initial experiments, that will lead to more elaborate in-depth work.